-The procedure for attaching an R or R1 Series Rotary Header to the windrower differs slightly depending on the configuration of the windrower.
+The procedure for attaching an R or R1 Series Rotary Disc Header to the windrower differs slightly depending on the configuration of the windrower.
 Proceed to the relevant topic:

-- Attaching R or R1 Series Rotary Header Hydraulic Center-Link with Self-Alignment, page 258 - Attaching R or R1 Series Rotary Header Hydraulic Center-Link without Self-Alignment, page 263
+- Attaching R or R1 Series Rotary Disc Header Hydraulic Center-Link with Self-Alignment, page 258 - Attaching R or R1 Series Rotary Disc Header Hydraulic Center-Link without Self-Alignment, page 263

-Attaching R or R1 Series Rotary Header - Hydraulic Center-Link with Self-Alignment
+Attaching R or R1 Series Rotary Disc Header - Hydraulic Center-Link with Self-Alignment

+The header will need to be physically attached to the windrower, and the hydraulic and electrical connections completed.
 The windrower may be equipped with an optional self-aligning hydraulic center-link, which allows the Operator to control the vertical position of the center-link from the cab.